 Cutaneous melanoma (CM) is increasing in incidence in the U.S., with an estimated 96,480 cases expected to be diagnosed in 2019 with 7,230 deaths.1

-Clinical validation of this same test as a prognostic test for CM patients was performed in 3 multicenter, prospectively designed archival tissue studies including 782 patients.21,22,24 These studies have shown that the test accurately predicts risk for local/regional recurrence, distant metastasis, melanoma-related mortality, and all-cause mortality independent of clinicopathologic factors used in staging and that the test shows improved sensitivity and negative predictive value (NPV) for recurrence-free (RFS), distant metastasis-free (DMFS), melanoma-specific (MSS) and overall survival (OS) individually or in conjunction with established clinicopathologic factors.
-A study focused on patients with melanoma of the head and neck (H&N) demonstrated that patients with H&N melanoma have poorer outcomes and lower rates of SLN positivity which makes the prognostic value of the SLNB procedure limited and thus additional prognostic information provided by this test is important in this group of patients.28 Four prospective, independent studies (n=510) and an interim analysis of 2 prospective registries (n=322) have confirmed the prognostic accuracy of the assay.23,29-32 This suggests that the test may be useful in stratifying risk and patient treatment decisions.
+Clinical validation of this same test as a prognostic test for CM patients was performed in three multicenter, prospectively designed archival tissue studies including 782 patients.21,22,24 These studies have shown that the test accurately predicts risk for local/regional recurrence, distant metastasis, melanoma-related mortality, and all-cause mortality independent of clinicopathologic factors used in staging and that the test shows improved sensitivity and negative predictive value (NPV) for recurrence-free (RFS), distant metastasis-free (DMFS), melanoma-specific (MSS) and overall (OS) survival individually or in conjunction with established clinicopathologic factors.
+A study focused on patients with melanoma of the head and neck (H&N) has been recently published.
+Patients with H&N melanoma have poorer outcomes and lower rates of SLN positivity which makes the prognostic value of the SLNB procedure limited and thus additional prognostic information provided by this test is important in this group of patients.28 Four prospective, independent studies (n= 510) and an interim analysis of two prospective registries (n=322) have confirmed the prognostic accuracy of the assay.23,29-32 This suggests that the test may be useful in stratifying risk and patient treatment decisions.